Definitions You Need To Know

 For a self-employed individual, compensation means the earned income, discussed later, of that individual.

-Compensation generally includes amounts deferred in the following employee benefit plans.
-These amounts are elective
+Compensation generally includes amounts deferred at the employee's election in the following employee benefit plans.

 However, an employer can choose to exclude elective deferrals under the above plans from the definition of compensation.